 By Legal Obligation

-People where there is a legal obligation on the Charity to collect, process and share information with a third party – eg: the legal obligations to collect, process and share with HM Revenue & Customs payroll information on employees of the Charity.
+People where there is a legal obligation on the Charity to collect, process and share information with a third party – e.g.: the legal obligations to collect, process and share with HM Revenue & Customs payroll information on employees of the Charity.

 The information provided will be held, processed, and shared with others solely for the purpose meeting the Charity’s legal obligations.